Food as an Adventure

 This is the story of the meal I almost didn’t eat.
 It was a near tragedy, but in the end is a love story for foodies or romantics, or even MOMS and Dads who rarely have a chance to sit and eat, much less have time to relax and savour a five course meal, which was an exercise in near culinary perfection.
-This is the story of the best meal I have ever eaten.
-It just happens to have been at the Inn at Mount Julian.
+This is the story of the best meal I have ever eaten. a five-course meal which just happens to have been at the Inn at Mount Julian.

 I have a handful of favourite dining experiences throughout the last 40 years that remain with me.
 While I am not a foodie, I can tell you where I found the most divine turkey leg I have ever eaten – Chicago.
 And I can point out my favourite calamari to date so far – Azure at The Shores in Daytona Beach, Florida.
 An epic artful desert with a spun sugar cookie of sorts that looked like a ferris wheel was enjoyed in Puerto Vallarta, and the cruises we have taken have always produced at least one knockout dish.